 Getting timely information during an emergency is critical.
 Signing up for local alerts is a straightforward process that ensures you receive official updates directly from your community leaders and first responders.
 Here’s how to get it done in three simple steps.

-Step 1: Find Your Local Community Alert System
+Step 1: Find Your Community’s Alert System

 First, you need to figure out which alert system your community uses.
 Most towns and counties have an official system to send out critical information.
 A quick search on your local government or emergency management agency’s website should point you in the right direction.
 You’ll often find a dedicated page with a name like “Emergency Alerts” or “Community Notifications.”
 Many areas use platforms like CodeRED, but your community might have a different provider.
 Taking a few minutes to identify your local system is the essential first step to staying informed when it matters most.